 Beginners in particular will enjoy lighter strings, firstly the tension is lower, therefore it’s easier to play notes, and secondly, because the tension is lower, these strings are less harsh on the fingertips, making them more comfortable to play while calluses start developing on the fingertips.

 Lead guitarists and anybody playing a lot of individual notes with bends and vibrato also tend to gravitate towards lighter strings as they’re much easier to manipulate than heavy strings.
-They are especially popular with blues players for this reason.
+They are especially popular with blues players for this reason (be sure to check out our picks for best blues strings).

 Folks who play vintage guitars, especially ones without truss rods, tend to lean towards lighter strings, too.
 The low tension puts a lot less stress on the guitar’s neck, and can help to prevent damage to the instrument.